Should I Get An Alarm System If I Rent?

 However, renters are less likely to think about an alarm system when compared to homeowners.
-This is really too bad, because it is still an essential step to protecting yourself and your personal belongings.
-If the house or apartment building where you rent is lacking an alarm system, you can really reduce your risk by installing one.
+This is too bad because it is still an essential step to protecting yourself and your personal belongings.
+If the house or apartment building you rent lacks an alarm system, you can reduce your risk by installing one.

 Talk to your landlord

-The first step in increasing your apartment’s security is talking to your landlord as they may already be planning on upgrading the security of the building.
-Let them know that you are interested in an alarm system as a component of any future security renovations.
+The first step in increasing your apartment’s security is talking to your landlord, as they may already be planning on upgrading the security of the building.
+Tell them you are interested in an alarm system as a component of any future security renovations.
 If that is the case, you are well on your way to having a more secure apartment.

 If they are not currently planning on installing an alarm system, check with them to see if you are allowed to install one on your own.
 You should make a formal written agreement with your landlord that clearly states: